 Against a force of that size and power Early could not afford error or misstep.
 In 1862 Jackson made no critical mistakes and used reinforcements to seal the success of his campaign in the First Battle of Winchester (May 25, 1862).
 In 1864, despite how careful Early might have been, there were no reinforcements.
 Instead, on September 14 a division of infantry and two battalions of artillery left the Valley bound for Richmond and Petersburg.

-The departure of this Confederate force, made known to Sheridan by Winchester Unionist Rebecca Wright, left Early with just over 15,000 men.
+The departure of this Confederate force, made known to Sheridan by Winchester Unionist Rebecca Wright and African-American Thomas Laws, left Early with just over 15,000 men.
 Sheridan’s command, then near Harper’s Ferry, numbered over 40,000.
 Early then unwisely divided his force, further compounding his weakness.
 He sent three infantry divisions under Generals Robert Rodes, John Gordon, and Gabriel Wharton toward the main line of the Baltimore & Ohio R.R. at Martinsburg.
 That left only Gen. Stephen Ramseur’s division at Winchester, east of town guarding the Berryville Pike (today’s Rt.
 7).
 Union cavalry reported Early’s maneuver to Sheridan, impelling him to strike Winchester on September 19.

 Sheridan planned to cross Opequon Creek east of Winchester and defeat the Confederates as they attempted to concentrate.
 Two cavalry divisions under Gen. Wesley Merritt and Gen. William Averell intended to cross at fords north of the Berryville Pike crossing.
 The third cavalry division under Gen.